 - No extensions are permitted for Supervised Essay on Legal Practice (L6683-Section 3 and Section 4) undertaken as part of CPT.

 - For summer CPT the faculty supervisor must record a grade by mid-November.

 - ISSO will check for submission of a grade and will report the student’s visa status to SEVIS.
 Please note for summer CPT, students will be considered out of status for his/her visa if no grade is recorded by mid-November.

 - In no event will the student be certified for CPT again, or for Optional Practical Training (OPT), before a grade is submitted for the earlier CPT period.

 Curricular Practical Training is a work authorization that permits international students with F-1 visa status the opportunity to gain practical experience and training by working off campus in a job in their field of study during the fall and spring semesters and summer.

 Can my academic advisor sign my CPT form?

-No, only the dean of Registration Services can sign your CPT request form.
+No, only Registration Services can sign your CPT request form.

 Do I have to apply for CPT while receiving Guaranteed Summer Funding?

 Yes, eligible students can use their summer internship under the guaranteed summer funding program for CPT.